 But our studios are more than just places from which to broadcast — they are also where we connect with our history and with our community.
-CKUA broadcasts from heritage buildings in two of Alberta’s prime cultural hotspots: the Alberta hotel in Edmonton’s arts district, and at Studio Bell on Calgary’s Music Mile.
+CKUA broadcasts from heritage buildings in two of Alberta’s prime cultural hotspots: the Alberta hotel in Edmonton’s arts district, and at Studio Bell in the National Music Centre on Calgary’s Music Mile.
 Come find out a little bit more about these unique spaces.

 CKUA occupies a unique part of Alberta’s history, so it’s fitting that we make our home in one of Edmonton’s unique buildings.
 The Alberta Hotel was first built in 1883 as a saloon and billiard hall, becoming one of Alberta’s most modern and sought-after hotels.
 Prime Minister Wilfred Laurier stayed at the hotel on the eve of his declaration of Alberta as a province in 1905.

 Torn down in 1984, the Alberta Hotel was eventually rebuilt by Edmonton architect Gene Dub.
 And in October 2012, CKUA moved from its aging (and probably haunted) home at the Alberta Block, to the custom-built new Alberta Hotel.

 Home to CKUA’s John Worthington broadcasting studio, the building also has a full-scale studio equipped for video and audio recording, as well as voicing booths and production studios.
 The Performance Space has floor-to-ceiling glass walls, providing an impressive backdrop for the live concerts and events hosted there.